 Alternatively, make some homemade codling moth traps.
 These traps can be used to catch male and female moths.

-Take a gallon plastic milk jug and pour two cups of apple cider vinegar and half a cup of molasses into it.
-Add water to fill the rest of the jug.
+Take a gallon plastic milk jug and pour 2 cups of apple cider vinegar and 1/2 cup of molasses into it.
+Add water to fill the remaining space in the jug.

 Next, cut two holes in the jug to hang it up in a tree.
 Make more than one of these; you will need about three traps per tree.